Vote for Public Education

 You can find the full list of school referenda here.

 Three simple reasons.

-Teachers and Educators on the Ballot—The List
+Educators on the Ballot—The List

 How Do I Find Out if My Candidate Supports Public Education?

 You ask the legislator or candidate, you ask us, you do a little homework and then share your findings with friends, relatives, neighbors.
 Curious as to topics you can ask?
 See our beliefs.

 For access to the ICPE legislator report cards and campaign finance information, see the next section below, Pro-Public Ed Legislators.

 ICPE 2020 Legislative Positions

 Read the 2020 ICPE legislative positions.
 See if your current legislators support these positions.

 The state-level Indiana Coalition for Public Education also grades our state legislators.
 Their position: "If legislators can grade our schools, we can grade them."